| |

 In some of these cases such as sugar, molasses, raw

-cotton and groundnut, they could reflect specific international
+cotton and groundnut, they could reflect specific

-conditions and may not be sustainable.
-In others, such
+international conditions and may not be sustainable.

-as non-ferrous metals, aluminium, staple fibre, dyes
+In others, such as non-ferrous metals, aluminium,

-and steel they represent India's competitiveness at
+staple fibre, dyes and steel they represent India's

-the lower end of the global value chain.
-But with the
+competitiveness at the lower end of the global value

-global market booming because of demand from countries
+chain.
+But with the global market booming because

-like China, exports and profits are growing.
+of demand from countries like China, exports and profits

 In sum, there is some success here, but nowhere near